scalacenter/scala-3-migration-guide/docs/tooling/scala-3-migrate-plugin.md

 - fix.scala213.ExplicitNonNullaryApply
 - fix.scala213.Any2StringAdd

-For more information on the incompatibilities fixed, please read the [incomatibility section](../incompatibilities/table.md).
+For more information on the fixed incompatibilities, please refer to the [incomatibility table](../general/incompatibility-table.md).

 Let's run the command `migrate-syntax`.
 If there are changes after this command, it's better if you **create a commit for those.**
 ```shell